srbutler1/foreign_signals_prediction/README.md

 ## Models

 ### TimesNet
-Implementation of the TimesNet architecture for time series prediction.
+Implementation of the TimesNet architecture from https://github.com/thuml/TimesNet for time series prediction.
 The model uses inception blocks and temporal attention mechanisms to capture complex patterns in financial data.

 ### Neural Network with Optuna
 Neural network implementation with hyperparameter optimization using Optuna.
 The model architecture and training parameters are automatically tuned for optimal performance.